 Previous to this modern era women were usually left under-educated and relegated to subservient roles within society including religious organisations.
 Nowadays as women are becoming more self-reliant and able to think and act for themselves, they are also stepping forward in areas where previously they would not have been welcomed.

-Since women are usually more open to an interest in spiritual matters and more in tune with their emotions, including devotion and compassion, and nowadays they are also more free to pursue their interests, they converge at spiritual centres and often reveal a natural talent for organisation as well as for teaching.
+Since women are usually more open to an interest in spiritual matters and more in tune with their emotions, including devotion and compassion, and nowadays they are also more free to pursue their interests, they converge at spiritual centers and often reveal a natural talent for organisation as well as for teaching.

-Traditionally all the religious texts were written by men for other men so of course they present only the male point of view.
+Traditionally all the religious texts were written by men for other men so of course, they present only the male point of view.
 Hence the misogyny throughout religions.
 But now that women are gaining the knowledge and confidence to write books and teach in accordance with their own experience, the tone changes to a more feminine voice which helps to balance the mainly male chorus.

-2. As a western practitioner we are often influenced by more than one spiritual tradition.
+2. As a western practitioner, we are often influenced by more than one spiritual tradition.
 What

 are your thoughts on spiritual evolution under just one teacher and tradition, versus a multi-